 What’s also rung clear on social media platforms is people expressing surprise that this level of racism still exists within England.
 In recent months we’ve also seen an enormous backlash when the dance group Diversity performed on Britain’s got Talent, as well as a vitriol of hate directed towards Alesha Dixon for wearing a ‘BLM’ necklace on the same show, to name but a couple of incidents.

 As mentioned, the Sainsbury’s incident is by no means a one-off, but each time it happens the consistent reaction is one of surprise.
-For black people and people of other ethnic minorities who see this well-played out narrative, the resulting surprise suggests we as a country still aren’t awake to the racism that exists in England today.
+I won’t go into this detail here, as the BLM/D&I team will follow up with a longer piece addressing this, but for black people and people of other ethnic minorities who see this well-played out narrative, the resulting surprise suggests we as a country still aren’t awake to the racism that exists in England today.
 In order to start having intelligent conversations about how we can really address these issues, we need to face up to the reality that these aren’t isolated incidents and that just because we may not see these values reflected within our immediate peer group, colleagues etc., they are still widespread.

 To conclude, I hope we can all do our part in supporting and celebrating the inclusion of Black, Asian and other ethnicities on our screens.
 I hope the Twitter trolls continue to get shut down by the companies they are attacking and the Ofcom complaints get ignored.
 It is a sad fact that these communities have only ever known and seen all white casts and have had to accept this as the ‘norm’ and the ‘reality’ of Britain, being made to feel invisible for years.
 Being part of this positive change shouldn’t mean the brand/company is seen as ‘trying too hard’ or ‘jumping on the bandwagon’.
 Adverts should be a representative place for all who live in the UK and all who contribute to our society.